lavishsaluja/Ground-Detection/README.md

 #### setting it up?
-1. Clone the repository.
-2. cd Ground-Detection
-3. Enter your AWS KEYS in `functions.py`
+1. Enter your AWS KEYS in `functions.py`
-4. Install all the dependencies.
+2. Install all the dependencies.
-5. run `python app.py`
+3. run `python app.py`
-6. visit `0.0.0.0:5000/segmentation?url = YOUR_URL&threshold=YOUR_THRESHOLD` on your browser.
+4. visit `0.0.0.0:5000/segmentation?url=YOUR_URL&threshold=YOUR_THRESHOLD` on your browser.

 #### License